Ármin Pécsi

-Ármin Pécsi (/hu/; born 24 February 2005) is a professional footballer who plays as a goalkeeper for club Liverpool.
-Born in Austria, he is a youth international for Hungary.
+Ármin Pécsi (/hu/; born 24 February 2005) is a professional footballer who plays as a goalkeeper for Austrian Bundesliga club TSV Hartberg, on loan from club Liverpool.
+Born in Austria, he plays for the Hungary national team.

 Club career

-Puskas Academy
+Puskás Akadémia

 Pécsi began training with the first-team of Puskás Akadémia when he was 16 years old, and featured for the club in a friendly match against Club Brugge at that age.
 He became a regular starter during the 2024–25 season, and made 36 appearances in all competitions, in which he kept 11 clean sheets.
 With the club, he finished second that season in the Nemzeti Bajnokság I. At the end of the season, he was one of three goalkeepers nominated for the Golden Boy award.

 Liverpool

-On 7 June 2025, it was confirmed that he had signed for Premier League club Liverpool.
+On 7 June 2025, Pécsi signed for English Premier League club Liverpool.

+Loan to TSV Hartberg

+On 23 July 2026, he had joined Austrian Bundesliga club TSV Hartberg, on a season-long loan for the 2026–27 season.

 International career

 Born in Austria, Pécsi has represented Hungary at youth level.

+He made his senior international debut as a substitute in a 3–1 friendly win over Kazakhstan at Nagyerdei Stadion in Debrecen on 9 June 2026.